 What else do we grow on the farm?

-Currently (2021) we grow baby cucumbers, dill, garlic, rhubarb, and gladiolas.
+Currently (2022) we grow baby cucumbers, dill, garlic, rhubarb, and gladiolas.
 We will also be growing some corn this year.

 What have we grown in the past?